beerriot/woodworking-plans/README.md

 This section is where the specification of the parts of the project live.
-In general, components should build on each other, and each of those components should be a separate OpenSCAD model.
+In general, components should build on each other, and each of those components should be a separate OpenSCAD module.
 An example progression for a bookcase might be:

  1. Modules defining the general pieces of wood to be used - 2x4s,